Marantesss/ray-tracing-scala/README.md

 3. Reduce that sequence into a unique Color which contains the sum of all RGB color values
 4. Divide that color by `SAMPLES_PER_PIXEL` which calculates the "average" color in the pixel

+While we're at it, let's place the `rayColor` method here as well:

 ```scala
 case class Renderer(viewport: Viewport, scene: Scene):
   private val SAMPLES_PER_PIXEL = 100